abbreviatedman/spellbound/data/quotes.md

 387
 00:25:03,236 --> 00:25:06,075
-I just have to drop my wards...
+I just have to drop my wards…

 388
 00:25:06,076 --> 00:25:08,112